jorgg99/NISE/README.md

   <p>Figure 1: Circuit design of the machine encoder</p>
 </div>

+NOTE: does not require a workaround to work (works "out of the box").

 ## Decoder

 The circuit design for the machine decoder is depicted in Figure 2.
 In this setup, four vibrotactile motors are employed to convey messages received.
 The ESP32 microcontroller, connected via WiFi, receives a message consisting of three numbers from the encoder side.
 For each number received, the corresponding motor vibrates for 500 ms and then pauses for 250 ms. Upon receiving a single letter, the user can utilize a push button integrated into the circuit to access the next letter.
 This push button functionality enhances the participant's ability to distinguish between different messages and decode them more accurately.
 Consequently, it contributes to the creation of a more reliable communication system.